shenwei356/csvtk/doc/docs/usage.md

      keys of length X, to avoid writing too many files in the output directory.
   3. Special characters in key values are percent-encoded in output file names.
      Long encoded names use a hash.
+  4. flag -n/--nlines splits the input into chunks of up to N records instead of splitting by key values.
+The header row, when present, is written to every chunk.
+  5. flag -c/--nchunks splits the input into N chunks in a round-robin manner.

 Usage:
   csvtk split [flags]